 Now that you know what to look for in an emerald cut diamond, it's time to think about the ring.
 Emerald cut engagement rings are available in a variety of popular styles.

 That means that you'll have a lot of ring styles to choose from, but, of course, it's a matter of personal preference.
 In that case, you should consider all the different kinds of emerald diamond engagement rings:

 Shopping for Emerald Cut Diamond Rings:

-Obviously, there is a lot to consider when you're shopping for emerald cut diamond rings.
-In the first place, there are the obvious factors, such as:
+There is a lot to consider when you're shopping for emerald cut diamond rings.
+First, there are the obvious factors, such as:

 Then there are the less obvious factors, such as the facet structure and the length to width ratio.
-Plus, there's all that stuff pertaining to the proportions and light performance.
-As a matter of fact, that's quite a lot to think about.
+Plus, there's all that stuff about the proportions and light performance.

-Especially when all you really want to do is plan a marriage proposal and tie the knot.
-In that case, all you really need to know is her ring size and favorite shape.
-Well, actually, it's also a good idea to know whether she prefers rose gold, yellow gold, white gold, or platinum.
-Of course, it's even easier to think in terms of pink, yellow, or white.
+Well, it's also a good idea to know whether she prefers rose gold, yellow gold, white gold, or platinum.
+But, of course, it's even easier to think in terms of pink, yellow, or white.

 Although that may be true, it's probably better if you leave those details to us.
 That's right, we said it.
-After all, we've got 35+ years of diamond buying experience.
+After all, we've got 35+ years of experience buying diamonds.

 Finding The One Isn't Easy:

 But we can help you find the right ring quickly enough.
 So with that in mind, we want to invite you to take advantage of our free Diamond Concierge Service.